 Lead Agency: Township OEM Supporting Agencies: County OEM, State Wild Fire Service Hazard(s) of Concern: Wildfire Description of the Problem: Portions of the Township are at high risk to the wildfire hazard.
-Description of the Solution: Survey potential critical facilities at high risk for wildfire damage and conduct feasibility assessment for retrofitting facilities to protect from wildfire damages.
-Look into participation in the Wildfire Mitigation Plan.
-Estimated Cost: Medium Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budge t Implementation Timeline: Within 5 years Goals Met: 1, 2, 5 Benefits: This action will identify vulnerabilities of critical facilities to the wildfire hazard and identify potential mitigation methods.
-This action will also have the Township evaluate participating in the Wildfire Mitigation Plan.
+Description of the Solution: The Township will survey potential critical facilities at high risk for wildfire damage and conduct feasibility assessment for retrofitting facilities to protect from wildfire damages and evaluate creation of or participation in a Wildfire Mitigation Plan.
+Estimated Cost: Medium Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 5 Benefits: This action will identify vulnerabilities of critical facilities to the wildfire hazard and identify potential mitigation methods.
+This action will also have the Township evaluate creation of or participation in a Wildfire Mitigation Plan.
 Impact on Socially Vulnerable Populations: N/A Impact on Future Development: This action may deter future development in areas vulnerable to the wildfire hazard.
 Impact on Critical Facilities/Lifelines: This action will assess the feasibility for retrofitting critical facilities and lifelines to protect from wildfire damages.
-Impact on Capabilities: Participation in the Wildfire Mitigation Plan will create a new Township capability.
+Impact on Capabilities: Participation in a Wildfire Mitigation Plan will create a new Township capability.
 Climate Change Considerations: Higher temperatures are expected to increase the amount of moisture that evaporates from land and water.
 These changes have the potential to lead to more frequent and severe droughts, which, in turn, increases the likelihood of wildfires.
-Mitigation Category Structure and Infrastructure Project CRS Category Property Protection Priority High Alternatives: Action Evaluation No action Current problem continues Retrofit all facilities to wildfire May not be necessary and therefore, unnecessary costs Remove facilities in high-risk areas Costly and may not be possible
+Mitigation Category Structure and Infrastructure Project CRS Category Property Protection Priority High Alternatives: Action Evaluation No action Current problem continues Retrofit all facilities to wildfire May not be necessary and therefore, unnecessary costs Remove facilities in high-risk areas Costly and may not be possibl